Rossin Foundation

 STEM and Innovation: The Joan Rossin Stephans Discovery Suite at Carnegie Science Center demonstrates strong interest in technology education, coding, digital skills, and hands-on learning—reflecting the founder's background in engineering and technology.

-Community Enhancement: The foundation values organizations that "enhance the quality of life for the people of Western Pennsylvania and Pittsburgh's three rivers," suggesting preference for programs with broad community impact.
+Community Enhancement: The foundation values organisations that "enhance the quality of life for the people of Western Pennsylvania and Pittsburgh's three rivers," suggesting preference for programmes with broad community impact.

-Long-Term Partnerships: Major grants like the endowed chair at UPMC (established 2012) and ongoing support to Carnegie Museums suggest the foundation values sustained relationships with organizations demonstrating consistent impact.
+Long-Term Partnerships: Major grants like the endowed chair at UPMC (established 2012) and ongoing support to Carnegie Museums suggest the foundation values sustained relationships with organisations demonstrating consistent impact.

 Institutional Excellence: Peter C. Rossin's career achievements and support for academic institutions suggest the foundation values operational excellence, innovation, and measurable outcomes.